RRShieldsCutler/biol358-DryLab/README.md

 The output data is in a format called BIOM, for "biological observation	matrix".
 This is the format that we need to use our next tool.

 ### Behold, QIIME
 Remember the final question last week?
 QIIME is one of the most used bioinformatics tools for studying microbiomes.
-The paper introducing QIIME has been cited 12,291 times as of this writing (that's a lot).
+[The paper introducing QIIME](http://www.nature.com/nmeth/journal/vaop/ncurrent/full/nmeth.f.303.html) has been cited 12,291 times as of this writing (that's a lot).
 They recently released version 2 (QIIME2), but it is a much steeper learning curve, and the core functions are identical to those in QIIME1.
 Therefore, we are using QIIME1 today.
-QIIME is a _much_ larger piece of software than SHI7 or NINJA.
-QIIME1 has already been installed on each of the computers.
+If you start doing this research in your future though, it is better to learn QIIME2 going forward (learning QIIME1 will still help ease that learning process).
+QIIME is a _much_ larger piece of software than SHI7 or NINJA, and has already been installed on each of the computers.
+> Digging deeper: Qiime has been installed in a Python virtual environment.
+What's that?
+What is "Anaconda"?
+QIIME contains many commands.
+Some will run other programs on your data (this is called a "wrapper", because QIIME is wrapping up the other program inside its command).
+Some are designed to run ecological algorithms about diversity.
+Some are designed to help visualize and make sense of these large datasets.
+We'll focus on the last two.

+To activate the QIIME environment on the computer, enter the following command: `source activate qiime1`.
+You should now have a little `(qiime1)` indicator to the left of your active terminal line.
+You can now type Qiime commands and use tab completion on Qiime commands without typing Python first.

+Ok!
+Are you ready to visualize your data?
+We can use Qiime to make stacked bar plots that show the relative abundance of all the organisms we could detect in these microbiome communities.
+The following command gives us